google/gin-config/README.md

 Any parameters set on the "root" (unscoped) function name are inherited by scoped variants (unless explicitly overridden), so in the above example both the generator and the discriminator use the `tf.nn.tanh` activation function.
+This works in general for a hierarchy of scopes, e.g., if we are in a scope named `a/b` the config will inherit all the values from scope `a`.

 ### 5. Full hierarchical configuration {#full-hierarchical}